SeldonIO/seldon-deploy-operator/openshift-full-setup/README.md

 The token being used for elastic is really a kubernetes service account token so in the above it is being re-used for prometheus.

+Deploy should be accessible on the `/seldon-deploy/` path from the host given by `oc get route -n istio-system istio-ingressgateway -o jsonpath='{.spec.host}'`

 Then setup seldon examples - seldon-iris-example and seldon-cifar10-example.
 For this first setup the namespace:

 ```